palkan/rails-tutorial-template/README.md

 npm install
 ```

-Then, go to the `./rails` folder and run some Rails commands.
+Then, run some Rails commands.
 Start with the database setup:

 ```sh
 bin/rails db:prepare